Playing the odds.

 - Be skeptical.

-Basically, develop good habits that have you avoiding risky things, identifying potential pitfalls, and just generally taking ownership of your security.
+Develop good habits that avoid risky behavior, identify potential pitfalls, and take ownership of your security.

-“Secure” is an unreachable destination – but we can absolutely make decisions and take actions that get us closer – or further away.
+Secure is an unreachable destination.
+But we can absolutely make decisions and take action to get us closer.

 1: And politics, and religion, and a raft of other topics as well.